Select a category

 The right-back created Real Madrid's best chance of the first half when his chip to the back post was smacked against the crossbar by a combination of Mariano and Andoni Gorosabel.
-One of his crosses was finally converted by Vinicius for a late equaliser.

 Having found it difficult on the left wing to start with, the Spaniard was more effective in a more central role.
 He left his mark on the match, showing off typically close control and almost assisted Modric for a goal.
 Zidane had seen enough by the 60th minute, though.